SoftwareAG/c8y-docs/src/documents/guides/users-guide/user-and-permissions-management.html.md

 The following types of roles can be associated with users:

-- Global roles - Contain permissions that apply to all data within a tenant.
+- Global roles: Contain permissions that apply to all data within a tenant.
-- Inventory roles - Contain permissions that apply to groups of devices.
+- Inventory roles: Contain permissions that apply to groups of devices.
-- Application access - Enables a user to use an application.
+- Application access: Enables a user to use an application.

 ### <a name="global"></a>Viewing global roles